| |

 Finally we can create vectors e

-and apply the block
+and d and apply the block

 operator